 There are two types of food materials perishable and non-perishable.

-- Perishable food materials are those which get spoiled easily when kept for sometime at room temperature, for example, vegetables, fruits, fish, meat and milk.
+Perishable food materials: Perishable food materials are those which get spoiled easily when kept for some time at room temperature, for example, vegetables, fruits, fish, meat, and milk.

 Modes of storage